Ensuring Your Recruitment Tracking System Aligns with Your Brand

 Prompt Follow-up with Candidates

-Reputation is a significant factor in employee branding and can make or break the recruitment process before it has even started.
+Reputation is a significant factor in team member branding and can make or break the recruitment process before it starts.
 For this reason, creating a positive candidate experience is vital.
 An excellent way to maintain a positive experience is by maintaining a quick response time with candidates when following up.

-While this can be challenging to manage with a large volume of candidates, automation can significantly optimize this process.
+While this can be challenging to manage with many candidates, automation can significantly optimize this process.
 By automating your recruitment process, you can ensure that candidates receive follow-up in a timely fashion, prompting them to schedule an interview or move on to other opportunities.
-Regardless, automation will ensure that no candidate goes ignored - maintaining your reputation as an employer who values its prospective employees.
+Regardless, automation will ensure that no candidate goes ignored - maintaining your reputation as an employer who values prospective employees.

 In finding an outlet for your brand, you are increasing positive brand exposure to candidates and providing your current team members with a chance to share your brand.
 This allows candidates to get an idea of your company's voice and values, further persuading them to apply to your company.